dmacmill/danscodingworld/content/posts/iceoryx2.md

 ## Any other spooky stuff that can happen?

-Oh, race conditions which is inevitable when working with multiple writers, which would be handled with a lock the way iceoryx2 does.
-Except now you have a new problem with crashing, that leaving a deadlock on process crash.
+Oh, race conditions which is inevitable when working with multiple writers, which could be handled with a queue the way iceoryx2 does.
+Except now you have a new problem with crashing, leaving a deadlock on process crash.

 Iceoryx2 hides a lot of the complexity that comes with dealing with this, and posts some guard rails to prevent critical errors.
-It's fixed-size memory prevents data corruption, object lifetimes are better handled in it's native language of Rust.
+It's fixed-size memory prevents data corruption, and object lifetimes are better handled in it's native language of Rust.

 ## So what's the catch, if there is any?